-Use of a reporting agent or other third-party payroll service provider does not relieve an employer of the CAUTION responsibility to ensure that Forms W-2 are furnished to employees and filed correctly and on time.
+Use of a reporting agent or other third-party payroll service provider does not relieve an employer of the responsibility to ensure that Forms W-2 are furnished to employees and are filed correctly and on time.

 Failure to file correct information returns by the due date.
-If you fail to file a correct Form W-2 by the due date and cannot show reasonable cause, you may be subject to a penalty.
+If you fail to file a correct Form W-2 by the due date and cannot show reasonable cause, you may be subject to a penalty as provided under section 6721.
 The penalty applies if you:

-- Fail to file timely - Fail to include all information required to be shown on Form W-2, - Include incorrect information on Form W-2, - File on paper when you were required to file on magnetic media, - Report an incorrect TIN, - Fail to report a TIN, or - Fail to file paper Forms W-2 that are machine readable.
+- Fail to file timely,

+- Fail to include all information required to be shown on Form W-2,

+- Include incorrect information on Form W-2,

+- File on paper when you were required to file on magnetic diskette or electronically,

+- Report an incorrect TIN,

+- Fail to report a TIN, or

+- Fail to file paper Forms W-2 that are machine readable.

 The amount of the penalty is based on when you file the correct Form W-2.
-The penalty is: - \$15 per Form W-2 if you correctly file within 30 days (by March 30 if the due date is February 28); maximum penalty \$75,000 per year (\$25,000 for small businesses, defined later).
+The penalty is:

+• \$15 per Form W-2 if you correctly file within 30 days (by March 30 if the due date is February 28); maximum penalty \$75,000 per year (\$25,000 for small businesses, defined later).

-• \$30 per Form W-2 if you correctly file more than 30 days after - the due date but by August 1; maximum penalty \$150,000 per year (\$50,000 for small businesses). - \$50 per Form W-2 if you file after August 1 or you do not file required Forms W-2; maximum penalty \$250,000 per year (\$100,000 for small businesses).
+- \$30 per Form W-2 if you correctly file more than 30 days after the due date but by August 1; maximum penalty \$150,000 per year (\$50,000 for small businesses). - \$50 per Form W-2 if you file after August 1 or you do not file required Forms W-2; maximum penalty \$250,000 per year (\$100,000 for small businesses).

-If you do not file corrections and you do not meet any of the exceptions to the penalty stated below, the penalty AUTION is \$50 per information return.
+If you do not file corrections and you do not meet any of the exceptions to the penalty stated below, the penalty is \$50 per information return.

 Exceptions to the penalty.
-The following are exceptions to the failure to file penalty:
+The following are exceptions to the failure to file correction information returns penalty:

 - 1. The penalty will not apply to any failure that you can show was due to reasonable cause and not to willful neglect.
 In general, you must be able to show that your failure was due to an event beyond your control or due to significant mitigating factors.
-You must also be able to show that you acted in a responsible manner and took steps to avoid the failure. - 2.
-An inconsequential error or omission is not considered a failure to include correct information.
+You must also be able to show that you acted in a responsible manner and took steps to avoid the failure. - An inconsequential error or omission is not considered a failure to include correct information.
 An inconsequential error or omission does not prevent or hinder the SSA/IRS from processing the Form W-2, from correlating the information required to be shown on the form with the information shown on the payee's tax return, or from otherwise putting the form to its intended use.
 Errors and omissions that are never inconsequential are those relating to: - A TIN, - A payee's surname, and - Any money amounts. - 3.
-De minimus rule for corrections.
-Even though you cannot show reasonable cause, the penalty for failure to file correct Forms W-2 will not apply to a certain number of returns if you: - Filed those Forms W-2 on or before the required filing date, - Either failed to include all the information required on the form or included incorrect information, and - Filed corrections of these forms by August 1.
+De minimis rule for corrections.
+Even though you cannot show reasonable cause, the penalty for failure to file correct Forms W-2 will not apply to a certain number of returns if you: - Filed those Forms W-2 on or before the required filing - Either failed to include all of the information required on the form or included incorrect information, and - Filed corrections of these forms by August 1.

-If you meet all the conditions above, the penalty for filing incorrect Forms W-2 will not apply to the greater of 10 Forms W-2 or 1⁄2 of 1% of the total number of Forms W-2 you are required to file for the calendar year.
+If you meet all of the conditions above, the penalty for filing incorrect information returns (including Form W-2) will not apply to the greater of 10 information returns (including Form W-2) or 1/2 of 1% of the total number of information returns (including Form W-2) that you are required to file for the calendar year.